 - Focus – as you climb the success ladder it is easy to get distracted by the increased public scrutiny, trappings of success and demands on your time.
 Winners tend to have a laser like focus and block out impediments to their success.

 - Strong Work Ethic – you never outwork a winner.
 When everyone else is tired or exhausted, they put in that extra effort that separates them from the pack.
 They always do their homework and leave it all on the field.

 - Passion – to be great at something you need to genuinely care deeply about it.
 The world is full of talented smart people who lack a passion for their work/calling and as a result never reach their true potential.

-- Commitment To Higher Purpose – It is never just about winning but winning for an ideal or something more important that yourself.
+- Commitment To Higher Purpose – It is never just about winning but winning for an ideal or something more important than yourself.
 Great teams pull together for each other.
 Great leaders tend to make big sacrifices for the common good or advancement of the human condition.

 - In Life and Business, There are Winners and Losers (capacity-building.com)

 - 8 Characteristics of A Winning Team (capacity-building.com)

 - Winning The Games You Should Win (capacity-building.com)